Torizon Cloud API (Beta)

-Having understood and designed your integration workflow, you can proceed to add calls to Torizon Platform Services API in your solution.
+Having understood and designed your integration workflow, you can proceed to add calls to Torizon Cloud API in your solution.
 Remember, you can use the libraries available from the programming language your project uses and even leverage the SDK generated by tools such as OpenAPI Generator, as mentioned above.

-There are important aspects you should evaluate when integrating Torizon Platform Services API into your solution:
+There are important aspects you should evaluate when integrating Torizon Cloud API into your solution:

 - API Documentation: Understand and comply with request and response formats, authentication requirements, and any other relevant details of the available endpoints.

-- Rate Limits and Throttling: proper handling of your end users will prevent excessive requests to Torizon Platform Services API and potential service disruptions.
+- Rate Limits and Throttling: proper handling of your end users will prevent excessive requests to Torizon Cloud API and potential service disruptions.

 - Versioning and Upgrades: Understand that this API is versioned and consider the impact of future upgrades on your integration.

-- Scalability and Performance: Consider factors such as response times, concurrency, and data volume to ensure Torizon Platform Services fulfill your requirements under different usage scenarios.
+- Scalability and Performance: Consider factors such as response times, concurrency, and data volume to ensure Torizon Cloud fulfill your requirements under different usage scenarios.

 - Data Validation and Formatting: Pay attention to data formats, units of measurement, and any specific constraints specified in the API documentation.